Bjoes/Stewart-platform-6DOF/README.md

  p3 - pwm signal
  p4 - direction
  p5 - GND
- p6 - enable (motor ON)
- p9 - 5Vcc
+ p6 - enable (motor ON) - Break this connection to stop motors (e-stop) p9 - 5Vcc
 p10 - GND
 p11 - ready (motor present and ready - not used for now) p14 - GND
-p23 - torque reached
+p23 - torque reached (not used)

 AASD-15A
 CN2 DB25 pin / Arduino pin
 Motor 1
  3              12
  4              30
- 6              A4
+ 6              GND
  #23            18 (via 2.2kohm resistor and 0.1uF capacitor to GND)
  9              5Vcc
  5,10,14        GND